Matthew530419/carrot-game/README_carrot-game.md

 ### 5. Refactoring carrot-game

 - The bad thing is not easy to manage and verify functions when changed point occur if codes are typed on just only one file even though application could operate normally.
 So, I think it would be better only one file is distrubuted to several files according to grouping functions.
 In case of distributed files as refactoring, I think there would be benefits from template.
 The template could be conveniently used for objects when you needed.
 So, this is the reason why we use template of class as refactoring.
 There are two examples.
 First, in case two type of cars need some of same functions, we could use refactoring file as source of two project cars regarding the same functions.
 Second, in case you want to manage grouped functions on distributed files like component, use refactoring with template of class.
 In addition, in case of simple appication, using refactoring with template of class is more difficult than function in function.
-However, please remind that refactoring is easier if complicated application because template of class could make objects easily when you needed.
-The keyword named`export default` should be typed on refactoring file, and then, the keyword named `import from` should be typed on main javascript file.
+However, in case of complicated application, please remind that refactoring is easier to manage functions because template of class could make objects on any other files easily when you needed.
+The keyword named `export default` should be typed on refactoring file, and then, the keyword named `import from` should be typed on main javascript file.
 For example, if `export default class Popup {}` defined from refactoring file, `import PopUp from './popup.js'` should be defined on main javascript file.

+- Start of refactoring is to classify roles of application functions.
+In case of popup.js, the role is to show popup and to hide popup and to has callback function to call functions when clicking buttons of popup.
+In case of field.js, the role is to add icons of carrots and bugs and to remove icon of carrots and to has callback functions to call functions when `start()`, `finish()` and `stop()`.

 #### 5-1.
 Popup class